Chickpeas Dry Beans Faba Beans Lentils Peas Soybeans Fertility & Soil Field Management

 Why Inoculate?

-Research by Dr. Fran Walley at the University of Saskatchewan (U of S) found that pulse crops inoculated with the proper Rhizobium have the potential to fix 50-80% of nitrogen requirement through nitrogen- fixation, although the amount differs by crop.
+Research by Dr. Fran Walley at the University of Saskatchewan (USask) found that pulse crops inoculated with the proper Rhizobium have the potential to fix 50-80% of their nitrogen requirement through nitrogen fixation, although the amount varies by crop.
 For example, faba beans were found to fix around 90% of their requirements, while dry beans were less than 40%.
 Generally, pulse crops are ranked according to their estimated ability to fix nitrogen: faba beans > peas > chickling vetch > chickpeas > lentils > soybeans > lupin > dry beans.

 Rhizobium Inoculant Species